William Attaway: Literary career

 In 1935, Attaway began working on his first project as he helped to write the Federal Writers' Project guide to Illinois.
 While he was working on this project he became good friends with Richard Wright, another soon-to-be-famous novelist.
 After his first project was over, Attaway returned to the University of Illinois and received his degree.
 He then moved to New York, where his drama Carnival was produced.

 His first short story, "Tale of the Blackamoor", was published in 1936.
 In between works, he worked many odd jobs and even tried acting with his sister Ruth.
 Ruth later became a successful Broadway actress, and she ultimately helped to fuel Attaway's career.
 In 1939, Attaway's first novel, Let Me Breathe Thunder, was published.
-He then began working on his second and last novel, Blood on the Forge.
+He received a two year grant from the Rosenwald Fund which enabled him to write Blood on the Forge, published in 1941.

 After Blood on the Forge, Attaway began to write songs, screenplays, and books about music.
 His main works include Calypso Song Book and Hear America Singing.
 Attaway and Irving Burgie co-wrote the famous song "Day-O" ("Banana Boat Song") for calypso singer Harry Belafonte.
 In the 1950s, Attaway began to write for radio, TV, and films.
 He was the first African American to write scripts for film and TV.
 He wrote for programs such as Wide Wide World and Colgate Hour.

 Despite having published works approved by critics, Attaway's work never gained the mainstream fame enjoyed by some other African-American authors, for example Richard Wright, whose novel Native Son was published in 1940.